-Professional wrestling fans had seen it numerous times before January 12, 1992 and since that date have been witnessed to it seemingly a million times more.
-A story line (commonly referred to as an “angle”) conceived where a somewhat successful tag team, usually at the behest of management n other occasions due to philosophical differences among the team members themselves, gets split up but not before one member commits a heinous almost treasonous act that defines which member of the unit will be perceived as good and which one will follow a darkened path.
+Professional wrestling fans had seen it numerous times before January 12, 1992, and since that date have been witnessed to it seems a million times more.
+A storyline component (commonly referred to as an “angle”) conceived where a somewhat successful tag team, usually at the behest of management due to storyline (or real life)philosophical differences among the team members themselves, gets split up but not before one member commits a heinous almost treasonous act that defines which member of the unit will be perceived as good and which one will follow a darkened path.
 Sometimes these “turns” as the wrestling vernacular is called work out well in the short term for business while on other occasions the effect has paid little to no dividends, either for the wrestlers involved or the minds that came up with the notion.
-This particular tale however, told in front of a television audience twenty five years ago (although it was taped weeks earlier), started with one “superkick” to the chin, but ended up causing two wrestlers careers to propel in two dramatically opposite directions.
+This particular tale, however, told in front of a television audience twenty-five years ago (although it was taped weeks earlier), started with one “superkick” to the chin, but ended up causing two wrestlers’ careers to propel in two dramatically opposite directions.

-A feud between Michaels and Jannetty after the “Barber Shop” incident never really got under way at the time due to Marty being suspended by the WWF after an altercation with police and a drug possession charge less than two weeks after the segment had aired.
-This would unfortunately serve as a precursor as continual chances in the 90’s and early 2000’s with the WWF/WWE and other wrestling organizations would always be cut short due to either troubles caused by in ring or real life circumstances.
-While he did eventually gain some measure of revenge with a brief WWF Intercontinental title run by beating Michaels himself, Jannetty never gained a consistent foot hold with audiences as he was never seen by the majority to be an equal to Michaels as a solo performer.
-A brief attempt to revive the Rockers gimmick with Al Snow only caused a great deal of fans to see Marty as someone who unfortunately could never match his former partner’s success.
+A feud between Michaels and Jannetty after the “Barber Shop” incident never really got underway at the time due to Marty being suspended by the WWF after an altercation with police and a drug possession charge less than two weeks after the segment had aired.
+This would, unfortunately, serve as a precursor as continual changes in the ’90s and early 2000s with the WWF/WWE and other wrestling organizations would always be cut short due to issues caused by in-ring or real-life circumstances.
+While he did eventually gain some measure of revenge with a brief WWF Intercontinental title run by beating Michaels himself, Jannetty never gained a consistent foothold with audiences as he was never seen by the majority to be an equal to Michaels as a solo performer.
+A brief attempt to revive the Rockers gimmick with Al Snow only caused a lot of fans to see Marty as someone who unfortunately could never match his former partner’s success.
 His few flashes of brilliance were often parlayed with equally frustrating moments of failure as it became clear his legacy in the ring would seemingly be strewn with one missed opportunity after another.

 While the two did make brief appearances together, the Rockers never became a force again on the wrestling scene.
-As Michaels diverted his attention in recent years to life in retirement, hosting hunting television shows and his intermittent appearances on major shows in the WWE, Jannetty has followed the path of many a wrestler who’s time in the spotlight had already come to pass and are easily forgotten.
-In what can be described as being right out of the movie “The Wrestler”, Jannetty has continued to make numerous appearances both in an out of the ring for small independent companies and wrestling conventions which invariably brings up the similarities between his real life and the character played by Mickey Rourke.
-For an even clearer description on the variance in the roads the two have traveled, one only need go on YouTube to gaze at one of Marty’s most recent performances (well into his 50’s) in 2016 and Shawn’s upcoming role in the WWE produced film The Resurrection of Gavin Stone.
+As Michaels diverted his attention in recent years to life in retirement, hosting hunting television shows and his intermittent appearances on major shows in the WWE, Jannetty has followed the path of many a wrestler whose time in the spotlight had already come to pass and are easily forgotten.
+In what can be described as being right out of the movie “The Wrestler”, Jannetty has continued to make numerous appearances both in and out of the ring for small independent companies and wrestling conventions which invariably brings up the similarities between his real life and the character played by Mickey Rourke.
+For an even clearer description of the diversity in the roads these two have traveled, one only need to go on YouTube to gaze at one of Marty’s most recent performances (well into his 50’s) in 2016 and Shawn’s upcoming role in the WWE produced film The Resurrection of Gavin Stone.